chef-boneyard/chef-web-docs-2016/includes_system_requirements/includes_system_requirements_analytics.rst

 * 4 total cores, 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs or faster
 * 4 GB of RAM
 * 5 GB of free disk space in /opt
-* 5 GB of free disk space in /var
+* 20 GB of free disk space in /var (The actions database is installed under /var)